Veterinary Nutrition Group

 the science and the art of personalised nutrition for dogs and cats.

-Our company provides expert consultancy services to pet owners, veterinary practices and pet food manufacturers in Australia, New Zealand, Asia, the United States, Canada, the United Kingdom, South Africa and the Middle East.
+Our company provides expert consultancy services to veterinary practices and pet food manufacturers in Australia, New Zealand, Asia, the United States, Canada, Europe, South Africa and the Middle East.

 Personalised recipes to suit your pet's special requirements